Cundy Street Quarter

 What steps would be taken to prevent anti-social behaviour?

-We will introduce security measures including CCTV, active ground-floor uses, improved lighting and restricted hours of access.
-We have met with the Police and a specialist security consultant to discuss potential design interventions that have worked in other London developments.
-We will also now incorporate gates to our proposals for both ends of Elizabeth Place Gardens (the space behind the Coleshill Flats which would be transformed into an urban garden) to help control out of hours access and stop some of the issues that take place in the car park today.
+We are aware of current issues and have met with the police and a specialist security consultant to discuss design interventions that have successfully tackled anti-social behavior in other London developments.
+We are proposing security measures including active ground-floor uses, CCTV, improved lighting and restricted hours of access.
+Following resident feedback, we have now incorporated gates to our proposals for both ends of Elizabeth Place Gardens (the space behind the Coleshill Flats which would be transformed into an urban garden) to help control out of hours access.

 Terms and Conditions →